Wellness Basics: What is Social Health?

 - Set outside of your comfort zone.
 Invite new people to sit with you at lunch, stand up for people when they're being picked on, smile and say hello

 - Put the phone away.
 Don't live your life through social media; real connection happens face-to-face

-Social Health & YOUR CLASSROOM
+Social Health & Your Classroom

 So what exactly does this mean for us teachers on a quest to empower students to thrive?!?
 By this point, I am sure I sound like a broken record, but if we want to nurture thriving students, we must teach them about each of the dimensions of health and show them how they can strengthen each component.
-Which means Social Health needs to be an active element of your classroom routine!
+This means Social Health needs to be an active element of your classroom routine!
 Here are some things you can do to accomplish this goal:

 - Take time to intentionally praise kindness and empathy in your classroom, just like you would praise quality academic work (check out our Kudo Card freebie)

 - Make kindness the expectation of all students, in all situations